This post may contain affiliate links.

 November is hot and humid in Malaysia so I’d need to spend a little time getting used to racing in the heat again.
 Europe wasn’t going to be the perfect place to train so we relocated to Vietnam for a 2 month prep stage so I could concentrate on perfecting my race in the tropical heat.
 Read about how that training went in my 1 and 2 month out training journals.
 Vietnamese food is good, but light, I was super lean for this race.

 Cutting a long story short I had a great lead up and my training was spot on.
 The only real issue was that swimming training became difficult with the beach being off-limits due to storms and the public pool in Danang closing for winter.
 Getting from Danang to Hoi An, our base, wasn’t too hard, there was no pool for training open in Hoi An.
 Still, I had enough swim training and experience under my belt to think it wouldn’t hold me up in the race.

 Getting to Langkawi and Our Base

 Flying from Danang we had to change planes in Kuala Lumper at KLIA 2 for the short hop up to Malaysia’s northernmost island.
 Leaving in the afternoon we didn’t check in to our hotel till almost midnight after the extra hour time change was factored in.
 Too late, and after 2 months of being up at 4:30 am every morning it was to throw me out of sync more than I realised.
 Being late, dinner was unavailable and we headed to sleep.

 Our 1 bedroom apartment was the perfect size to get sorted for the race.
 A big room where I could store all of my tri gear including the bike, a large balcony that overlooked the bay and two bathrooms.
-Unfortunately, while breakfast was included it was perhaps the worst breakfast I’d had the misfortune to ever see.
+Unfortunately, while breakfast was included it was perhaps the worst breakfast I’d had the misfortune to ever see in a hotel.
 Food was going to be a major problem here on Langkawi.